reichlab/docs.zoltardata/docs/Targets.md

 ## Target types

-*Continuous*: A quantitative target whose range encapsulates a section of the real number line.
+*continuous*: A quantitative target whose range encapsulates a section of the real number line.
 > Examples: percentage of all doctors' office visits due to influenza like-illness, or disease incidence per 100,000 population.

-*Discrete*: A quantitative target whose range is a set of integer values.
+*discrete*: A quantitative target whose range is a set of integer values.
 > Example: the number of incident cases in a time period.

-*Nominal*: A nominal, unordered categorical target.
+*nominal*: A nominal, unordered categorical target.
 > Example: severity level in categories of "low", "moderate", and "high".

-*Binary*: A binary target, with a defined outcome that can be seen as a 0/1 or TRUE/FALSE.
+*binary*: A binary target, with a defined outcome that can be seen as a 0/1 or TRUE/FALSE.
 > Example: does the maximum value of a variable exceed some threshold C in a given period of time.

-*Date*: A special case of a discrete target, where the possible outcomes are distinct units of time.
+*date*: A special case of a discrete target, where the possible outcomes are distinct units of time.
 > Example: the week in which the peak incidence occurs.

 ## Target parameters